kamillobinski/thock/README.md

 It's quick and easy.
 You can either download a prebuilt release or build it yourself if you prefer.

 > [!IMPORTANT]
-> Thock requires macOS 11.5 Big Sur or later.
+> Thock requires macOS 13.5 Ventura or later.

 ### → Option 1.
 Hombrew Installation (recommended)